BorisChen396/heroku-buildpack-ffmpeg/README.md

 A FFmpeg buildpack for Heroku.

-*Warning: As this buildpack clones the FFmpeg source code and build it everytime you build the app, using this buildpack will make the build time much longer!*
+*Warning: As this buildpack clones the FFmpeg source code and builds it everytime you build the app, using this buildpack will make the build time much longer!*

 ## How to use